-- Using an HTTPS connection over secure port 443
+- Use an HTTPS connection over secure port 443

-- Providing us with a whitelist of IP addresses from which we will accept API requests
+- Provide us with a whitelist of IP addresses from which we will accept API requests

-- Providing you with the OpenMarket IP addresses from which you should accept MO messages, delivery receipts and other notifications
+- Provide you with the OpenMarket IP addresses from which you should accept MO messages, delivery receipts and other notifications

 OpenMarket is compliant with the General Data Protection Regulation (GDPR).
 In terms of information security and data privacy regulations, including the GDPR, OpenMarket is considered a data processor while our customers are considered the data controller.
 When you use our messaging APIs and end users’ data travels through our network, we process that data on your behalf.